darribas/envs100_15/README.md

 ## About

-This is the website for the course GGM-105: Year 1 tutorials, for the first year of Geography at University of Birmingham, created by Dani Arribas-Bel.
+This is the website for the course ENVS100: Year 1 tutorials, for the first year of Geography at University of Liverpool, created by Dani Arribas-Bel.

 ## License